 Project Management includes, among many other things, balancing the project constraints.
 These constraints include, but are not limited to, Scope, Time, Cost, Quality, Risk, and Resources.

 You can also refer to Max Wideman Glossary to read some other standard definitions of Project.

-A group of related projects, subprograms, and program activities managed in a coordinated way to obtain benefits not available from managing them individually.
+Related projects, subsidiary programs, and program activities that are managed in a coordinated manner to obtain benefits not available from managing them individually.

 Each project in a program creates a unique product, service or a result.
 Outcome (product, service or result) of one project may be used by the other projects within the same program.
 These outcomes collectively contribute towards the shared program goal.